-Baked beans and hot dogs are a natural combination.
-If you don't like hot dogs, make the dish with ham, spicy sausage, or turkey ham.
+Baked beans and hot dogs, or franks as many people call them, are a natural combination.
+If you don't like hot dogs, make the dish with ham, spicy smoked sausage, or turkey ham.
 Or use chicken or turkey hot dogs.
 If you want to avoid the preservatives in many brands of hot dogs, choose uncured hot dogs.

 Beans and hot dogs are easy on the budget as well.
 Some mustard, brown sugar, Worcestershire sauce, and ketchup add extra flavor.
 The bean casserole is slowly baked at a low temperature to bring out flavors.

-- Spoon the seasoned bean mixture into a 2-quart casserole and bake at 300 for 1 1/2 to 2 hours.
+Spoon the seasoned bean mixture into a 2-quart casserole and bake for 1 1/2 to 2 hours.